Best Induction Cooktops of 2019 - Reviews of 30-Inch Stove Tops

 When searching for the right cooktop, there are several things you should consider, such as the size of cooktop you desire, how many burners you need, and even the design and finish of the product.
 Here are a few additional characteristics that you should not forget when looking for the right induction cooktop for your home.

 Induction cooktops are just as powerful as any gas or electric cooktop.
 Most cooktops range in power from 1,400 watts to 3,700 watts of power.
-Furthermore, some of the best cooktops offer a power boost feature.
+Furthermore, some of the best cooktops offer a power-boost feature.
 With this feature, the heating element provides maximum power to heat up your dish, whether it is boiling water or searing food, to provide the fastest and most powerful results.
-Products with this feature have an advantage and ranked higher on our lineup than those that did not.
+Products with this feature ranked higher on our lineup than those that did not.

 However, on some induction cooktops, elements are paired together and share an induction generator.
 This means that neither burner in the pair can use the maximum amount of power.
 If one burner is using a high amount of power, the other element can only use the remaining amount.
 Cooktops that feature four induction generators scored higher in this area than those with only two.

 Induction cooktops are flat.
 They don't feature any type of coil or grate that you have to remove and regularly clean.
 These units feature glass or ceramic surfaces, and all of the ones on our lineup boast touch controls so you can easily and quickly adjust the temperatures and settings.
-The flat surface is a benefit, as there is nowhere for food to go, such as in drip pans or on coils, and this makes it simple to clean.
+The flat surface means there are no drip pans or coils for food to fall into, which makes it simple to clean.
 Additionally, because the cooktop itself doesn't heat up, you don't have to spend time every night scraping off burnt food.

-Ventilation is still necessary when using an induction cooktop, even though little excess heat and hot air escapes from it.
-However, odors, smoke and grease are still present when you use an induction cooktop, resulting in the need for a ventilation system.
-Range hoods, ventilations hoods and exhaust fans are all options.
-Few induction cooktops provide any type of ventilation system built into the device.
-You will have to purchase a ventilation system separately.
+Even though little excess heat and hot air escapes from induction cooktops, odors, smoke and grease are still present, resulting in the need for a ventilation system.
+Range hoods, ventilation hoods and exhaust fans are all options.
+Few induction cooktops provide any type of ventilation system built into the device, so you will have to purchase a ventilation system separately.